arkhipenko/PWM-Servo-Driver-Library_t3/README.md

-This is a library for our Adafruit 16-channel PWM & Servo driver
+##This is a library for our Adafruit 16-channel PWM & Servo driver
+This library has beed adapted to use Teensy's I2C_T3 TWI library

   Pick one up today in the adafruit shop!
   ------> http://www.adafruit.com/products/815